Rock-haunting ringtail possum: Diet

 The rock-haunting ringtail possum eats fruits, flowers and leaves of a variety of trees found near its habitat and occasionally feeds on termites.
 It usually stays close to the rocks while feeding but has been found as far as 100m from the nearest outcrop.
 Most common of the blossoms it eats are of Darwin Woollybutt (Eucalyptus miniata) and Darwin Stringybark (Eucalyptus tetrodonta).
 Its major fruit intake is from Zyziphus oenoplia, Vitex glabrata, Billy Goat Plum (Terminalia ferdinandiana), and Owenia vernicosa.
 Leaves eaten include Flagelleria indica, Sersalisia sericea, and vine reedcane.

 Known predators

 Some known predators of the rock-haunting ringtail possum are the Dingo (Canis lupus dingo), the Oenpelli Python (Morelia oenpelliensis), the Olive Python (Liasis olivaceous), quolls (Dasyurus spp.), owls (Strigiformes), feral cats (Felis catus), red foxes (Vulpes vulpes), domestic dogs (Canis lupus familiaris) and humans (Homo sapiens).
-The rock-haunting ringtail possum spends a large amount of time participating in sentinel behaviour to avoid predators.
+The rock-haunting ringtail possum spends a large amount of time participating in sentinel behavior to avoid predators.
 It perches on branches or ledges and scans the area for danger.
 In an attempt to deter predators and to warn others, this possum beats its tail against tree branches vigorously causing the entire tree to shake.